 However, the newest trend is Ultra HD television, also known as 4K, which has nearly four times the pixels as a 1080p TV.
 As a result, colors and picture quality tend to be much better, but only if the TV does well in several other areas, which we're about to discuss.

-It's a quantity vs. quality thing.
-Of course, having more pixels is good, but only if the rest of the TV uses those additional pixels in a way that improves the picture.
+It’s a quantity vs. quality thing.
+Of course, having more pixels is good, but only if the rest of the TV makes use of those additional pixels in a way that improves the picture.

-In 2021, manufacturers are starting to develop 8K televisions, which is an even higher resolution.
+In 2022, manufacturers are starting to come out with 8k televisions, which is an even higher resolution.

-At the moment, this capability is still limited to mainly the highest-end TVs, and not much content is created in this format.
-This will likely change in the future, though, so if you want a TV prepared for the next best thing, consider looking for TVs with 8K resolution.
+At the moment, this capability is still limited to mainly the highest-end TVs.
+And not much content is created in this format.
+This will likely change in the future, though, so if you want a TV that is prepared for the next best thing, then consider looking for TVs with 8k resolution.